atc2146/SquirrelProject/README.md

 ## Description

-The application takes squirrel sighting data and displays their exact location on a map of Central Park.
-Functionality is included to add sightings and modify existing ones.
+The application takes squirrel sighting data and displays their location on a map of Central Park.
+Functionality is included to view sightings, add sightings and modify existing ones.
 There is also functionality to import squirrel data and export squirrel data in csv format via management commands.

 ## Group Name and Section